Don’t Allow Fear to Destroy Your Peace

 Every death diminishes me

 Every Good Friday, we are called to remember the brutal beating and crucifixion of Jesus.
 He walked in the midst of those deemed lesser and unimportant.
 They experienced his love and compassion for them.
 But he walked a lonely road to his death.
 Sure, a few dared to walk with him (ahem…the women!).
-But many, his disciples, in particular, scattered for their own safety, feeling powerless to stop it from happening.
+But many, his disciples in particular, scattered for their own safety, feeling powerless to stop it from happening.

 Also, we are reliving the horrific facts of George Floyd’s death during Derek Chauvin’s trial.
 Hearing the witnesses’ testimony as they broke down and grieved over watching Floyd die has been excruciating for many.
-Most of the witnesses were strangers to him, yet they all spoke of feeling helpless and guilty that they didn’t try to help him.
+Most witnesses were strangers to him, yet they all spoke of feeling helpless and guilty that they didn’t try to help him.
 Even though they also knew they were powerless to do so.

 Jesus was innocent of any crime.
 George Floyd was not.
 But the fact remains that neither deserved to die so violently at the hands of others.